The Council finished the year with a controllable surplus of $3.5m.

 An additional $7,938,000 was available for debt reduction on top of the budgeted $4,362,000.
 With lower capital expenditure than budgeted, net debt has reduced by $10 million compared to the budgeted increase of $17 million.

-"This is very pleasing.
-However, it's important to note that debt levels will increase as those projects, particularly capital, which have been carried forward are incurred in the new financial year."
+"This is very pleasing result.
+It is important to note though that debt levels will increase as delayed projects, particularly capital carried forward and the reduction in working capital, are incurred in the new financial year", Mr Clifford says.

-Financial accountant Keith Allan told Councillors at today's Finance and Performance Committee meeting that Capital Expenditure programmes valued at $23.9m have been incurred against the overall capital programme budget for the year of $38.6m.
+Financial Accountant Keith Allan told Councillors at today's Finance and Performance Committee meeting that $23m has been spent out of an overall capital programme budget of $44.7m for the year.

 Keith Allan says this pattern of expenditure is similar to previous years, reflecting the need to plan before work can commence.
 "It has been prudent to delay some work to ensure efficiency.
 There is approximately $17m of work to be completed in the new financial year which will increase debt then", he says.